The-Slick-Nick/Minesweeper_py/README.md

 ![DUG UP MINE](examples/gameLost.png)

-Digging up a number gives us a clue as to how we can: that number indicates how many mines are in tile immediately bordering that one (all cardinal directions + diagonals).
+Digging up a number gives us a clue as to how we can: that number indicates how many mines are in tiles immediately bordering that one (all cardinal directions + diagonals).

 Note that a blank tile is effectively showing 0.
 In addition, minesweeper has a neat behavior where digging up a 0 will automatically dig up all other tiles around it, as they are all guaranteed to be safe.
 This trigger more 0s, and result in a large number of squares being dug up at once.